hontas/queryStringParser/README.md

 A friend asked me the other day - *Using only JavaScript, how can I read get-parameters from a url and parse it into an object?* And I thought - *that's a perfect opportunity for a little TDD!*

-He wanted to turn `?taste=sweet%2Bsour&taste=salty%2Bdelicious&taste=frosty&start=&end=` into a JavaScript object.
-We'll use this as our requirements.
+He wanted to turn `?taste=sweet%2Bsour&taste=salty%2Bdelicious&taste=frosty&start=&end=` into a JavaScript object that should look like this:

 ```js
 {